FRC-3637-Daleks/ScoutingApp/README.md

 Build the image `docker build - t team3637/scoutingapp .`

 ###### Then
-Run the image `docker run -it -p 80:80 team3637/scoutingapp`
+Create a volume to store presistant dat `docker volume create --name scoutingapp` Run the image `docker run -it -p 80:80 -v scoutingapp:/var/lib/mysql team3637/scoutingapp` Note spaw `-it` for `-d` to run as a daemon

 #### Manually
 ##### Install Required Software